klguang/origin/origin-mobile/README.md

 > error: bundling failed: Error: Unable to resolve module origin/common/enums...

-This can be caused by not running `npm run install-local` or not _rerunning_ it after doing a root-level `npm install` (which deletes various things from origin/origin-mobile/node_modules).
+This can be caused by not running `yarn run install-local` or not _rerunning_ it after doing a root-level `yarn install` (which deletes various things from origin/origin-mobile/node_modules).

 -----------